Youngzt998/CompCertDev/README.md

 - **Scheduling heuristics:**

-  <u>*./my/Prioritizer.ml*</u> 		the heuristic function in OCaml, that used a C function to compute the priority of scheduling, and was used by instruction scheduling passes in Coq
+  <u>*./my/Prioritizer.ml*</u>	is the heuristic function in OCaml, that used a C function to compute the priority of scheduling, and was used by instruction scheduling passes in Coq

-  ./my/oracle_sched.c	the heuristic function in C to compute the priority of scheduling
+  ./my/oracle_sched.c is the heuristic function in C to compute the priority of scheduling

-​	    ./my/ORACLE_SCHED.md 		documentation on how scheduling heuristics work
+​	    ./my/ORACLE_SCHED.md is the documentation on how scheduling heuristics work

 ### Proof structures